ibnuda/fpmortals/manuscript/complete.md

 ## Shapeless

-The [Shapeless](https://github.com/milessabin/shapeless/) library is notoriously the most complicated library in Scala.
-The reason why it has such a reputation is because it takes the `implicit` language feature to the extreme: creating a kind of *generic programming* language at the level of the types.

 Pustaka [Shapeles](https://github.com/milessabin/shapeless) dikenal sebagai pustaka paling rumit pada ekosistem Scala.
 Alasannya, pustaka ini menggunakan fitur bahasa `implicit` dengan sangat mendalam dengan membuat semacam *bahasa pemrograman generik* pada tingkat tipe.

-This is not an entirely foreign concept: in Scalaz we try to limit our use of the `implicit` language feature to typeclasses, but we sometimes ask the compiler to provide us with *evidence* relating types.
-For example Liskov or Leibniz relationship (`<~<` and `===`), and to `Inject` a free algebra into a `scalaz.Coproduct` of algebras.

 Hal semacam ini tidak sepenuhnya asing: pada Scalaz, kita membatasi penggunaan fitur bahasa `implicit` hanya pada kelas tipe.
 Namun, kadang kita meminta kompilator